 As you can see, the console itself is very similar in design to the NES Mini.
 It's compact and it's light, but it feels sturdy enough when placed in front of your TV.

 On the top of the machine, the console has the same power and reset buttons found on the NES Mini.
 The power control is a sliding switch this time around, and there’s also a fake button labelled 'Eject'.
 Unsurprisingly, considering the console’s lack of cartridges, it doesn't do much.

-So far, so NES Mini, which is to say it’s a machine designed with all the love and respect in the world for its source material.
-Some people might find that ludicrous, Nintendo fans will eat it up.
+So far, so NES Mini, which is to say it's a machine designed with all the love and respect in the world for its source material.
+Some people might find that ludicrous, but we reckon most Nintendo fans will lap it up.